 Talking of motivation, when picking a career as a life coach it’s vital to remember that you will have a key role to play in supporting and motivating your clients to do what they are aiming for.
 This often includes showing faith and reminding them of their strengths and capability either verbally or by email or text.

 However, the life coach is also there to hold the client accountable for the decision they are making and seeing them through.
 For some clients, this may be as easy as getting together to discuss how a particular task went and how it can be improved.
 However, for others, it may include helping them to analyze the feeling and any issue they came across while completing a step on their plan and seeing how there could be holding them back in others areas.

-Of course, no one can truly enjoy their life unless it’s in the balance.
-Something that so many of us struggle with in these modern times.
+Of course, no one can truly enjoy their life unless it’s in balance.
+Something that so many of us struggle within these modern times.
 Balance is, of course, another vital element of the life coaches’ work and it can be down to them to help foster some equality between all the different responsibilities and need in their client’s lives.